stijn-dejongh/ars-rethorica/manuscript/book1chapter3.md

 member of the general assembly is a judge of things to come; the dicast, of things past; the mere spectator, of the ability of the speaker.
 Therefore there are necessarily three kinds of rhetorical speeches, deliberative, forensic, and epideictic.

-The deliberative kind is either hortatory or dissuasive; for both those who give advice in private and those who speak in the assembly invariably either exhortThe deliberative kind is either hortatory or dissuasive; for both those who give advice in private and those who speak in the assembly invariably either exhort or dissuade.
+The deliberative kind is either hortatory or dissuasive; for both those who give advice in private and those who speak in the assembly invariably either exhort or dissuade.
 The forensic kind is either accusatory or defensive; for litigants must necessarily either accuse or defend.
 The epideictic kind has for its subject praise or blame.

 Further, to each of these a special time is appropriate: to the deliberative the future, [^^2_2] for the speaker, whether he exhorts or dissuades,